 This article explains how put-options work and when a person would benefit from entering into an agreement to grant one.

-A standard or regular option agreement is a right to buy within the option period, exercisable by the prospective purchaser, if they so desire.
+A standard or regular Property option agreement is a right to buy within the option period, exercisable by the prospective purchaser, if they so desire.
 The land or asset owner is obliged to sell, if the buyer of the option exercises his right – that is, decides to purchase.
-For example, if you have a piece of land and want to sell it, you could contract with me, using an option agreement to sell.
+For example, if you have a piece of land and want to sell it, you could contract with me, using a Property option agreement to sell.
 If I exercise my right under the agreement, you must sell it.
 If I do not exercise my right to buy, you do not have to sell – to me or anyone else.

 An option gives its holder the right to buy or sell an asset at a price that is either fixed or calculated according to a pre-arranged formula or a fixed price.

 Options can be for any asset – the most common asset is a financial security (for example, shares or bonds), or a commodity, or quite frequently, land.
-Net Lawman has option agreements for real property, intellectual property and commodities.
+Net Lawman has Property option agreements for real property, intellectual property and commodities.

 Please see the end of this article for links to those agreements.